 Use of Listening Devices in Victoria

+In Victoria, the installation, use, maintenance and retrieval of surveillance devices is regulated by the Surveillance Devices Act 1999.
 A surveillance device includes any listening device, optical surveillance device, data surveillance device or tracking device, or any device that is a combination of these things.
+This article deals with the use of listening devices in Victoria.

 A listening device is any device that can be used to overhear, record, monitor or listen to a private conversation, or to the words spoken to or by any person in a private conversation.
 The definition of listening device does not include hearing aids or other similar devices.
 A device does not have to be able to record the sound or transmit the sound to somewhere else to be a listening device, and includes things such as a Dictaphone, a mobile phone or tablet with recording capabilities or a video recorder.